OmerEfron/friendlinesv2.0/api_docs/endpoints/posts_endpoints.md

 ---

 ### GET /api/posts/:userId
-Get posts by a specific user with pagination.
+Get posts by a specific user with pagination and audience filtering.

 **Parameters:**
 - `userId`: User ID (required)